Timeline of the July Uprising: 3 August

-Around 10:30 AM on Saturday, students from various educational institutions in Rajshahi marched and gathered in front of the Rajshahi University of Engineering and Technology (RUET), chanting slogans.
+Around 10:30 AM on Saturday, students from various educational institutions in Rajshahi marched and gathered in front of the Rajshahi University of Engineering and Technology, chanting slogans.
 The students took to the streets with a single demand: the resignation of the Prime Minister.

-Students and ordinary people gathered at the Central Shaheed Minar area with protest marches from different parts of the capital, At around 5:30 PM, Nahid Islam, one of the coordinator, addressed the assembled crowd at Shaheed Minar. where the Anti-discrimination Students Movement announced a single demand for the resignation of Prime Minister Sheikh Hasina and her cabinet and called for a comprehensive non-cooperation movement from 4 August, which marked the end of the quota protests.
+Students and ordinary people gathered at the Shaheed Minar, Dhaka area with protest marches from different parts of the capital, At around 5:30 PM, Nahid Islam, one of the coordinator, addressed the assembled crowd at Shaheed Minar. where the Students Against Discrimination announced a single demand for the resignation of Prime Minister Sheikh Hasina and her cabinet and called for a comprehensive Non-cooperation movement (2024) from 4 August, which marked the end of the quota protests.

-The court has granted bail to Arif Sohel, a coordinator of the Anti-Discrimination Student Movement, but he has not been released yet.
+The court has granted bail to Arif Sohel, a coordinator of the Students Against Discrimination, but he has not been released yet.

 In Chittagong, there was an attack on the residence of Education Minister Mohibul Hasan Chowdhury.
 During this incident, two cars parked in front of the house were vandalized, and one of them was set on fire.
 Earlier, around 5:30 PM, there was also an attack on the office of Md Mohiuddin Bacchu, the Member of Parliament for Chittagong-10, located in the Lalkhan Bazar.
 The office was set on fire during the attack.
 In another incident in Sreepur, Gazipur one person was killed during clashes between police and protesting students.

-In Rangpur, two police officers have been temporarily suspended in connection with the death of Abu Sayed, a student at Begum Rokeya University and a key coordinator of the quota reform movement.
+In Rangpur, two police officers have been temporarily suspended in connection with the death of Abu Sayed, a student at Begum Rokeya University, Rangpur and a key coordinator of the quota reform movement.
 The two officers are ASI Amir Hossain of Rangpur Police Lines and Constable Sujan Chandra Roy of Tajhat Police Station.

-During an anti-discrimination student movement in Sylhet, clashes occurred between the police and the students along with the public.
+During an Students Against Discrimination in Sylhet, clashes occurred between the police and the students along with the public.
 Initial reports indicate that over a hundred people were injured in the conflict.

-At around 1:30 PM in Race Course, Comilla, leaders and activists of the Chhatra League, Jubo League, and Swechchhasebak League attacked a mass rally of anti-discrimination student movement protesters.
+At around 1:30 PM in Race Course, Comilla, leaders and activists of the Chhatra League, Jubo League, and Swechchhasebak League attacked a mass rally of Students Against Discrimination protesters.
 During the attack, they fired openly at the students, resulting in 10 students being shot and a total of 30 people being injured.

 In Bogra, there were repeated clashes between protesting students and the police.
 From 4 PM to around 6 PM, these confrontations lasted nearly two hours.
 During the conflict, the police fired tear gas shells, sound grenades, rubber bullets, and shotgun rounds.
 Several areas of the city, including Satmatha, Circuit House Mor, Romena Afaz Road, Kalibari Mor, Bir Muktijoddha Rezaul Baki Road, and Jailkhana Mor, turned into battlegrounds.
 At least six students were shot, and an additional fifty students were injured.